flyway/flywaydb.org/documentation/concepts/check.md

 ## Good things to know
 - There is no requirement for the temporary database to be in your production system
 - Please note that the temporary database **will be cleaned** before the operation starts
-- The underlying comparison technology is dependent on [.NET 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) which is why this is required.
+- The underlying comparison technology is dependent on [.NET 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) which is why this is required
-- The command accepts a flag to indicate the kind of report output to generate (html or json), but generates both by default